C0de-N1nja/C0de-N1nja/README.md

 <div align="center">

-###  Final Year CS Student | Aspiring Penetration Tester | Security Enthusiast
+###  Final Year CS Student | Self-Learning Cybersecurity | Future Pentester

-*"To break a system, you must first understand how to build it."*
+*"Learning to secure the digital world, one vulnerability at a time."*

 </div>